zenstackhq/zenstack-docs/docs/welcome.md

 - Applications with complex access control requirements
 - CRUD-intensive API or web apps

+ZenStack is not opinionated about your choice of framework.
+It can be used with any of them.

 ## Features

 - ORM with built-in access control and data validation